jobrunr/jobrunr/README.md

 ## Features
-- Simple: just use Java 8 lambda's to create a background job
+- Simple: just use Java 8 lambda's to create a background job.
 - Distributed & cluster-friendly: guarantees execution by single scheduler instance using optimistic locking.
 - Persistent jobs: using either a RDMBS (four tables and a view) or a noSQL data store.
 - Embeddable: built to be embedded in existing applications.
-- Minimal dependencies: ([ASM](https://asm.ow2.io/), slf4j and either [jackson](https://github.com/FasterXML/jackson) and jackson-datatype-jsr310, [gson](https://github.com/google/gson) or a JSON-B compliant library)
+- Minimal dependencies: ([ASM](https://asm.ow2.io/), slf4j and either [jackson](https://github.com/FasterXML/jackson) and jackson-datatype-jsr310, [gson](https://github.com/google/gson) or a JSON-B compliant library).

-## Usage scenario's
+## Usage scenarios
-Some scenario's where it may be a good fit:
+Some scenarios where it may be a good fit:
 - within a REST api return response to client immediately and perform long-running job in the background
 - mass notifications/newsletters
 - calculations of wages and the creation of the resulting documents